-One of the greatest challenges we face in our life is Trust.
+One of the most significant challenges we face in our life is trust.
 It is never easy to trust an individual.
 It is by far the most daunting task of life to find someone you can trust.

 In any political circles, no matter in what part of the world, there is a saying, “You want a friend, get a dog.”
 Trust is by far the hardest thing, particularly when it comes to a position of influence and power.
 However, this is not to conclude that one must doubt everyone and never trust.

 People have vested interests.
 Most people work for money, but there are also other objectives they tend to pursue.
 There are things they can do and cannot do; things they will do and will not do; depending upon their inherent values and principles.